HackusatePvP/hcr-core/README.md

 You have exclusive permission to modify use and redistribute the jar with restrictions.
 You are not allowed to re-sell this core whether it be modified or a fork.
 You are not allowed to claim any work that you did not do or create as your own.

 # Compile a JAR
+First you need to create a folder called `lib` in the projects main directory where the `pom.xml` file is located.
+Once the folder is created you need to download [ProtocolLib-4.6.jar](https://www.spigotmc.org/resources/protocollib.1997/) and [AquaCoreAPI.jar](https://github.com/FaceSlap02/AquaCoreAPI/tree/master/release) and place those jars inside the `lib` folder.

 Locate and enter the directory `local` and run either `load.sh` or `load.bat` to compile dependencies into your local m2 repository.
 It is highly recommended reviewing any bat or sh file before executing the commands inside them.
 Once the operation is completed simply run `mvn clean install` in the projects main directory where the pom.xml file is located.
 You will find the jar file in the `target` directory.